Rainbow Lorikeet: Complete Species Guide to Behaviour, Diet, Habitat and Care

 Daily Activity Patterns

-Rainbow lorikeets are strictly diurnal, meaning they are active only during daylight hours.
+Rainbow lorikeets are active during the day, meaning they are active only during daylight hours.
 Their daily routine typically follows this pattern:

 1. Dawn departure from communal roost to feeding areas